 *The government can ban new drugs for 1 year under a ‘temporary banning order’ while they decide how the drugs should be classified.

 You can also get a penalty for ‘psychoactive substances’, eg laughing gas.

 |Things that cause hallucinations, drowsiness or changes in alertness, perception of time and space, mood or empathy with others||None, unless you’re in prison||Up to 7 years in prison, an unlimited fine or both|

-UK Government for more information about drug possession.
+UK Government for more information about drug classification and drug possession.

 Talk to FRANK has help, information and advice about drugs.